alixedi/fast-gov-uk/docs/scaffolding/wizards.rst

 2. The ``equality`` function must return a ``Wizard`` object (see below) and it must accept ``step`` and ``data`` arguments.
 You can think of Wizards as a series of Forms.
 The ``step`` argument identifies a form within a ``Wizard``.
-Each Form can be empty or filled and when they are filled, the ``data`` argument would contain the values and we shall pass them in to the ``Form`` so that the fields can be populated with these values.
+Each Form can be empty or filled and when they are filled, the ``data`` argument would contain the values that we can use to populate our form fields.

 3. The ``Wizard`` class is used to define a wizard.
-A Wizard comprises of one or more ``Question`` objects - which are a subclass of ``Form`` - they look like forms and they work like forms.
+A Wizard comprises of one or more ``Question`` objects - which are a subclass of ``Form`` - and so they look like forms and they work like forms.

 25. Except, unlike ``Form`` objects, ``Question`` objects accept an argument called ``predicates``.
-This is a dictionary that defines names of fields (from  previous steps)and the values they must have if this ``Question`` is to be showed to our user.
-In our example, we are saying that each ``Question`` following the first "permission" question would render only if the value of the permission question is "yes".
+This is a dictionary that defines the names of fields and the values they must have if this particular ``Question`` is to be shown to our user.
+In our example, we are saying that each ``Question`` following the first "permission" question would render only if the user clicked "Yes, answer the equality questions".

 62. Like ``Form`` objects, ``Wizard`` objects accepts a list of backends that define what happens when a ``Wizard`` is processed upon submission.
 These backends are the same